-Upgrade and installation FAQ (SQL Server R Services)
+Upgrade and installation FAQ for SQL Server Machine Learning

 Applies to: SQL Server 2016 R Services, SQL Server 2017 Machine Learning Services (In-Database)

 Follow the procedures for setting up SQL Server 2017 and the R components, as described here:

 - Set up SQL Server R Services or Machine Learning Services In-Database

 - Set up SQL Server 2017 with Python

 After you have installed SQL Server and the machine learning features, before you can use R or Python scripts, you must complete some additional configuration steps.
 That is because the external script execution feature is not enabled by default.